eugenesvk/bypass-paywalls-chrome-clean/README.md

 #### iOS/iPadOS
 Use adblocker with custom (content)filter: https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters

-#### Notes
+### Troubleshooting
+* If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.
+* Make sure the (new) site is checked under Options.
+* Clear cookies by add-on's icon and grant permission for site (or opt-in to custom sites)
+* You will be logged out for most of the sites you have enabled.
+* Make sure you're running the latest version of Bypass Paywalls Clean.
+* Some sites need to redirect to an amp-page (add an exception in your `Redirect AMP to HTML` or `DuckDuckGo Privacy Essentials` add-on).
+* If none of these work, you can [submit an issue](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues).
 * This add-on works best alongside the adblocker [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin).
-* You will be logged out for most of the sites you have checked.
-* Some sites need to redirect to an amp-page (add an exception in your `Redirect AMP to HTML` or `DuckDuckGo Privacy Essentials` add-on).
+* If you live in the EU, also consider adding these filters to your adblocker (in order to remove cookie warnings): [Easylist Cookies](https://secure.fanboy.co.nz/fanboy-cookiemonster.txt) | [I don't care about cookies custom filter](https://www.i-dont-care-about-cookies.eu/abp).
+Some sites need to set a consent-cookie for (social) media.

 ### List of supported websites